-E-Scrap News: How would you describe your current job?
+Resource Recycling: How would you describe your current job?

-Mathy Stanislaus: My role has been senior advisor on the Platform for Accelerating Circular Economy, which is an initiative that was started at the World Economic Forum in Davos last year.
+My role has been senior advisor on the Platform for Accelerating Circular Economy, which is an initiative that was stated at the World Economic Forum in Davos last year.
 The thinking is that accelerating the shift toward a circular economy requires a public-private partnership strategy at a global level that links with local implementation.
 It was recognized that while there are some exceptional examples of activities in the private sector and the government sector, they were at an individual project level or individual business level.
 Nothing has really been done to scale.

 So what does that look like in the real world?

 As one example, right now we’re working on a project in Nigeria addressing the e-waste problem.
 A number of multinationals working with a Nigerian ministry want to look at creating a model of funding for a collection and recycling system, a modern recycling infrastructure, so that it can be tested.
 We want to figure out the financing so it can be replicated throughout Africa, if not elsewhere throughout the globe.
 Another pending project is looking at Asian coastal countries where there is a leakage of plastics into the ocean.
 The idea is to both create systems to collect but also offer upstream changes – things like creating recycled material markets by addressing recycled content barriers and then looking at packaging and creating more packaging that can head into recycling.

 The theory is you work on the project locally.
 You help foster the local partnership in local government and with local businesses and even international businesses who are working locally.
 Then you build into the projects methodologies to measure how effective it is.
 Finally, you would capture those lessons, and utilizing regional and global convenings of government ministers and business leaders, you see how to translate those lessons for adoption in other sectors or other regions.